jasonj326/variant-application/README.md

 🧠 Professional Philosophy

 Builder-First: I care about your product roadmap just as much as the compliance matrix.
-I'm here to find the sweetspot of commercial feasibiity, technical efforts, and regulatory compliance.
+I'm here to find the sweetspot of commercial feasibility, technical efforts, and regulatory compliance.

 Clarity and Brevity: I strongly believe in "Smart Brevity."
 If I am handing an investment committee or a founder a 20-page memo, I have failed.
 I distill complex risk into actionable decision logs, trackers, and go/no-go inputs.

-Embrace the Gray: Perfect regulatory clarity does not exist in crypto or any emerging tech areas.
+Embrace the Gray: Perfect regulatory clarity does not exist in crypto or any emerging tech.
 My job is to underwrite the risk based on reason and human behavior predictions, provide Best/Base/Worst case scenarios, and give founders the confidence to ship.

 💬 Communication Preferences

 Async vs. Sync: The Right Tool for the Job

-Async (Deep Work): For legal and regulatory analysis, share your thoughts and questions, along with facts and scenarios.
+Async (Deep Work): For legal and regulatory analysis, please share your thoughts and questions, along with facts and scenarios.
 This removes timezone limits and allows for "second thoughts" and creative reflection.

 Sync (Firefighter Mode): For quick gut-checks, DM me on Telegram/Signal.
 This is for sprinting through urgent issues in real-time.